eiab30p/OracleConnection/PonyORM_example/README.md

 # PonyORM

 PonyORM is the newest ORM available for Python and for multiple other languages.
-Unfortunently, it does not have the support community as other ORM.
-Since this is a young library it is still buggy and may need to change conditions in the library itself, especially the migration scripts they have started the library just in the last couple.
+Unfortunately, it does not have the support community as other ORMs.
+Since this is a young library it is still buggy and may need to change conditions in the library itself, especially the migration scripts they have developed.

 # Installing Libraries